 8) Integrating Digital Ads into Micro-Interactions on Partners’ Sites

-Though maybe too early to call it a trend, a cool new technique I’ve seen over the past few months is integrating digital ads into micro-interactions on partners’ sites.
+Though it may be too early to call it a trend, a cool new technique I've seen over the past few months is integrating digital ads into micro-interactions on partners' sites.
 I know that might be hard to picture, so here is an example.
-This past week when I logged in to Yahoo to check my fantasy football matchup, a congratulatory screen popped up, and when I clicked on it, confetti came raining down on screen.
-But it wasn’t confetti - it was a million little Arby's logos.
-It was incredibly interactive and unexpected, and definitely got my attention (unlike most popups and sidebar ads today).
+This past week, when I logged in to Yahoo to check my fantasy football matchup, a congratulatory screen popped up, and when I clicked on it, confetti came raining down on the screen.
+But it wasn't confetti - it was a million little Arby's logos.
+It was incredibly interactive and unexpected and got my attention (unlike most popups and sidebar ads today).
 I frankly love this approach to digital ads.
 With more sites than ever incorporating micro-interactions and micro-animations on-page, there are millions of opportunities to work with partners to incorporate your advertising into their site.
-The Arby’s thing is just one example.
-I think more organic ad placement on site, especially in the context of micro-interactions, is going to be huge in 2023.
+The Arby's thing is just one example.
+More organic ad placement on-site, especially in the context of micro-interactions, will be huge in coming years.

 John Ross, Chief Executive Officer, Test Prep Insight